 Intro to Audio Description [TRANSCRIPT]

-The reindeer paddles his front legs.
-[INAUDIBLE] the snowman crawls onto the ice.
-The reindeer does the breast stroke.
-The snowman rolls his body, but flips onto his back.
+The reindeer does the breaststroke.
+The snowman rolls his body but flips onto his back.
 The reindeer’s tongue sticks to the ice.

 The reindeer goes after it with snowman and his body parts hanging on his tail.

 The snowman puts himself back together again and glumly contemplates his noseless state.